LouisCharlesC/mess/README.md

 * Service topics have a single associated provider.
 Components can call() the service to execute the service callback function from the provider.
 Service callbacks can have arguments and a return value.

 ## Cost and return
-Other messaging frameworks (ROS, Qt, etc.), typically have a runtime cost:
+Messaging frameworks (ROS, Qt, and all such projects you find on github), have a runtime cost:
 * Memory cost: for the function pointers / std::function objects used to store the callbacks, and the allocation cost for dynamic data structures (std::vector).
 * Pointer chasing cost: for calling a function through a function pointer or std::function, for example.
 * Virtual function call cost: for calls through std::function for instance.